 In addition, HDBaseT is fully backward compatible with Ethernet protocol, and connected devices can automatically switch to Ethernet communication mode only.

-HDBaseT enables and certifies RS232, IR and Ethernet.
-Future generation will include USB too.
+HDBaseT enables RS232, IR, Ethernet, and USB 2.0.
 HDBaseT also allows vendors to send propriety controls to be used when their equipment is on both ends.
 HDBaseT was designed to support different types of media and controls and it is built into the technology and the devices.

 A: Class B is a class defined and certified by HDBaseT Alliance.